OCA/sale-workflow/sale_order_margin_percent/README.rst

 To use this module, you need to:

 #.
-Go to sales and enter in sale order section,
+Go to sales and enter in sale order section.
-#. create a sale order then add products,
+#. create a sale order then add products.
 #.
-You can get the percent because you have values in the field margin and
+You can get the percent because you have values in the field margin and amount untaxed.
-amount untaxed.
 #.
 For the invoicing is the same enter an create a new one.

 ===========